chjj/bslint/README.md

 dependencies for security and simplicity.
 In other words, it's ESLint without the BS (or with it, depending on your point of view).

-BSLint makes use of the fact that NPM allows non-toplevel `node_modules` directories to be packaged.
-It follows the same versioning scheme as eslint: e.g. `bslint@5.11.1` should be equivalent to `eslint@5.11.1`.
+BSLint follows the same versioning scheme as eslint: e.g. `bslint@5.11.1` should be equivalent to `eslint@5.11.1`.

 ## Reasoning